SLAment/GobySD/5_GobyMapping/README.md

 The goal of this small pipeline is simply to map the Illumina reads of four *Pomatoschistus flavescens* genomes to an input reference genome, either `fGobFla1.fa` (the reference genome available [here](https://www.ncbi.nlm.nih.gov/bioproject/1249779)) or our own assembly of a male fish (TH1, containing only the Y haplotype version of the SD region).

+## Input files

+The pipeline takes fastq files that have already been cleaned.
+The expected format of the files is `"{path2Illumina}/{sample}/{sample}_postQC.1.fq.gz"`, where `path2Illumina` is set in the configuration file below and `sample` is the name of each goby individual.

 ## Building the environment

 For this pipeline I rely on the modules available in my local cluster but they could also be installed using [mamba](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html).